 lighten their load.
 From here the path is up and down through

-fragrant pine forests.
-This easier section ends with a gradual descent to
+fragrant pine forests then has a gradual descent to

 the town of Ponferrada with its magnificent castle that was built by